SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

    As we do prefer to have module instead of "slow" state parameters, we do not have to introduce a new concept here.

-With above proposal we see, that the model B only reduced the number of status values from 11 to 8.
-Which is not a lot.
 If we come back to the ideas from the MLZ meeting, but without the information about accepting new commands, this would lead to the following list:

 +-----------------------+--------------+